-Mountain biking or MTB is a form of cycling that encompasses both the recreational and endurance aspects of a sport.
+Mountain biking (MTB) is a form of cycling that encompasses recreational and endurance aspects of the sport.
 It is a diverse sport that allows varying degrees of experience to almost everyone who attempts it.
-Amongst the array of hobby lists, mountain biking is slowly topping the chart, mostly, amongst the youth population.
+Amongst the array of hobby lists, mountain biking is slowly topping the chart among the youth population.

-The most alluring facet of this hobby is that unlike other hobbies which require professional handholding, or which require spending hours learning the ropes; this can be picked up by anyone who can cycle without training wheels.
-The next advantage is an opportunity to have a modest beginning by riding on a vanilla trail available around you.
-Once you hit the trail, then it is only about understanding the terrain and learning reflexes which increases every time you cycle through the paths.
-Another exciting add-on to it is that you can enter the trails for free or with a very nominal entry fee.
+The most alluring facet of this hobby is that, unlike other hobbies that require professional hand-holding or spending hours learning the ropes, anyone who can cycle without training wheels can perform this task.
+The next advantage is a modest beginning by riding on a vanilla trail.
+It is only about understanding the terrain and learning reflexes that increase every time you cycle through the paths.
+Another exciting add-on is that you can enter the trails for free or for a nominal fee.

 A Complete Hobby

-Mountain biking could be a better alternative if you are looking for a wholesome blend of exercise, nature, and adrenaline in a hobby.
-If not all, mountain biking ticks most of the checkboxes when it comes to a complete workout for a body, mind, and soul.
-It is an excellent way to make your heart pump more, boosts lungs capacity, engages most of the muscles in your hands, shoulders, arms, core, and back.
-And to top it all, the activity itself is so fulfilling that you do not even feel that you are exercising while you are burning out a hell of your calories.
-Moreover, twist and turns that you take throughout rough and slippery pathways will give you exhilarating experiences.
+Mountain biking could be a better alternative if you seek a wholesome blend of exercise, nature, and adrenaline.
+If not all, mountain biking ticks most of the checkboxes for a complete workout for a body, mind, and soul.
+It is an excellent way for an adrenaline rush, boosts lung capacity, and engages most of the muscles in your hands, shoulders, arms, core, and back.
+And to top it all, the activity itself is so fulfilling that you do not even feel that you are exercising while burning your calories.
+Moreover, twists and turns throughout rough and slippery pathways will give you exhilarating experiences.

 Famous trails in Nepal

-Nepal is known across the globe as a mecca for trekking with the presence of eight of the world’s highest mountains.
-However, mountain biking is also marking its presence in this incredible country.
-Nepal with its unique geological apparatus offers an appetite for the different classes of bike riders.
-Nepal offers a variety of options for cross-country trails with its winding forest paths, narrow single tracks, or valley to valley rambles that will put any rider’s endurance to the test.
-It also offers monstrous ascent/descent for Enduro or all-mountain riders.
-The ridges here will tease any daredevil riders with their sharp ascents to nose-diving downhills.
+Nepal is referred to as a mecca for trekking with the presence of eight of the world’s highest mountains.
+Nepal offers an appetite for the different classes of bike riders along with its unique geological apparatus.
+Nepal offers a variety of options for cross-country trails with its winding forest paths, narrow single tracks, or valley-to-valley rambles that will set any rider’s endurance to the test.

 Some of the famous trails in Nepal are as follows:

-The most preferable season to go biking would be the days when it is not as hot as the devil’s sack.
-Therefore, the best bet would be to go during the autumn season (September to November) when the temperature is moderate, and visibility is pristine.
-The next best alternative would be a spring season (March to May) where again the climate is pleasant and warmer.
+The most desirable season to go biking would be the days when it is not as hot as the devil’s sack.
+Therefore, the best bet would be to go during the autumn (September to November), when the temperature is moderate with pristine visibility.
+The next best alternative would be a spring season (March to May) when the climate is pleasant and warmer.

-All in all, mountain biking could be a ‘well-balanced’ hobby for those who enjoy nature, thrill, and fitness.
-It is heartwarming to see that is growing as a medium to boost internal tourism amongst the youths in Nepal.
+Mountain biking could be a ‘well-balanced’ hobby for those who enjoy nature, thrill, and fitness.
+It is heartwarming to see mountain biking growing as a medium to boost internal tourism amongst the youths in Nepal.
 Further, the government of Nepal could also evaluate the probability of promoting it to an international platform.
-Nepal with its diverse topology could be proven as one of the best destinations for mountain biking.
-Who knows, down the line, Nepal could be known as a paradise for mountain biking next to trekking in the international community.
+Nepal, along with its diverse topology, could be known as one of the best destinations for mountain biking.
+Nepal could be known as a paradise for mountain biking next to trekking in the international community.

 Please contact us for your Mountain Biking Holiday in Nepal.